realpython/python-guide/docs/writing/style.rst

 Conforming your Python code to PEP 8 is generally a good idea and helps make code more consistent when working on projects with other developers.
 There exists a command-line program, `pep8 <https://github.com/jcrocholl/pep8>`_, that can check your code for conformance.
+Install it by running the following command in your Terminal:

 ::

     $ pip install pep8

-Simply run it on a file or series of files to get a report of any violations.
+Then run it on a file or series of files to get a report of any violations.

 ::